Armored Heart: L'Odeur de l'Amour

 With a shrug, Lanri said “okay,” and stuffed the handful of fruit in her mouth.
 The berries had a pleasantly firm texture, but tasted as saccharine as the most over-ripe, candied fruit she’d ever had.
 She almost gagged from the taste, and it took all of the effort in the worlds to chew and swallow as bidden.

 “That’s my girl.
 Now hand me the vial, Dear,” ordered Seeker, and Lanri did so.
 The Heartwarden took it gratefully, then very carefully put it in the cavity she’d taken it from.
 A momentary sound of metal sliding against metal, then a click which she felt in her leg more than she heard it.
 Seeker put the missing piece of porcelain back on, and made the thing whole.
-“Are you ready?” she asked.
+“Are you ready?”
+She asked.
 “Because this is going to sting.”

 Lanri swallowed.
 “Badly?”